 3. Pin Nailer

 Pin nail guns are for trimming work.
 A pin nailer leaves a tiny hole in the woods or materials you are nailing.
-So you don’t need to fill the small gaps.
+The nail has no head like other nails, so you don’t need to fill the small gaps.
 According to gauge size, there are two types of pin nailers.

 21 Gauge

-In a 21 gauge nail gun, the shank diameter is 0.0285 inches.
-As you can see, it uses small nails.
+In a 21 gauge nail gun, the nail shank diameter is 0.0285 inches.
+This is why it is sometimes called a Micro Brad nail.
+Generally, it is used in beading and molding.

 23 Gauge

-In a 23 gauge nail gun, the shank diameter is 0.0226 inches.
-23 gauge is one of the most little nails, and you can also use headless nails in pin nail guns.
+In a 23 gauge nail gun, the nail shank diameter is 0.0226 inches.
+23 gauge nails are one of the tiniest nails on the market and are often used in small wooden projects.
+It is also use headless nails in pin nail guns.

 4. Staple Nailer

 Staple nailer works to hold the materials firmly.
-Like a brad nailer, it also doesn’t make split woods.
+Like a brad nailer, it also doesn’t split the wood when you nail them.

 18 gauge narrow crown stapler fastens the wood using 18 gauge stapler nails.
 As the stapler nails have double legs, it lasts longer than a single leg pin.
 Stapler nail guns are mainly for functioning trumps forming projects.